MA Program

 We have created a dynamic program that emphasises critical and analytical thinking, empathy-building from ethnography and design thinking, evidence-based dialogue, multi-disciplinary collaboration, and active public engagement.
 Students take a wide array of holistic and multi-disciplinary courses, covering behavioural and social change, organisational design, research and design thinking methods, impact measurement, strategic leadership, and technologies for sustainable development.

-SEMESTER ONE (AUGUST - DECEMBER)
+YEAR ONE SEMESTER ONE (AUGUST - DECEMBER)

 Plan A: Research and Plan B: Coursework